edgedb/edgedb/docs/stdlib/datetime.rst

       ...        <cal::relative_duration>"1 day";
       {<cal::local_datetime>'2021-05-31T15:00:00'}

-    When the order of application is reversed, the resulting date/time may produce a different result under some corner cases:
+    When the order of operations is reversed, the result may be different under some corner cases:

     .. code-block:: edgeql-repl